 For a farmed basin, design the outlet so that the flow release time does not exceed the inundation tolerance of the planned crops.
-Use a maximum drawdown time for cropland of 24 hours and 48 hours for pastureland.
-Use a lesser drawdown time for specialty crops as needed.

 If sediment retention is a primary design goal, adjust the release rate according to sediment particle size to retain sediment in the basin.
 Refer to NEH, Section 3, Chapter 2, "Sediment Properties" for information on the settling rates of sediment particles and to CPS Underground Outlet (Code 620) for design criteria for underground outlets.